HenriqueRadical/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 ### Common Themes & Patterns

 - **Recurring Problems:**
-	- Issue 1
-	- Issue 2
+	- **Difficulties in Maintaining a Consistent Workout Rhythm:** Many users struggle to maintain a regular workout schedule due to a lack of motivation, limited time, or an unorganized training plan.
+	- **Difficulty in Tracking and Managing Workouts**: Users find it challenging to keep track of their workouts and exercise routines.
 - **Frequently Used Tools:**
-	- Fitness apps for tracking workouts or nutrition(managing gym memberships through a gym network app, step counting, monitoring progress over time,сalorie counting, exercise logging) .
+	- **Fitness Apps**: Many users are relying on fitness apps like Hevy, FatSecret, or gym-specific apps to track workouts, nutrition, and progress.
+ 	- **Manual Tracking**: Some users track their progress without any tools.
 - **Desired Features / Solutions:**
+-
 	- Feature 1
 	- Feature 2
 - ---